|Alma Mater:||McNeese St.|

 Before Oklahoma, Dobson contributed to the establishment of Houston's softball program in 2000.
 The Orange, Texas, native had players notch 10 All-Conference USA accolades in two seasons fueled by Kristen Glowacz's 2002 C-USA Freshman of the Year award.
 The 2002 Cougars paced C-USA in hits (480), runs scored (279), slugging percentage (.448), RBIs (244) and home runs (47).

-Dobson began his coaching career in the Pelican State with stops at Southeastern Louisiana, McNeese State and Barbe High School in Lake Charles.
+Dobson began his coaching career in the Pelican State with stops at Southeastern Louisiana, McNeese State, Barbe High School and LaGrange High School in Lake Charles.
 He directed his team at Barbe to a 5A state championship and gained valuable experience working at collegiate skills camps along with coaching on the international level.
 In the summer of 1999, his international team won the German Open.

 A former all-conference performer at Panola College in Carthage, Texas, Dobson went on to finish his collegiate baseball career at McNeese State where he graduated with a degree in health and human performance and English in 1997.

-Dobson and his wife, Katharine, have a seven-year old son Trip.
+Dobson and his wife, Katharine, have a 13-year-old son Trip.
 They live in Baton Rouge.